Roll Your Own Car

 - Your car needs to have a radio receiver that contains standard 100-mil (2.54 mm) pin headers for each of the ESC and the steering servo.

 - Your car needs to either use a brushed motor, or a sensored brushless motor.
 Sensorless brushless motors are too rough at low speeds.
+If you buy a car with a brushless motor included it is invariably a sensorless brushless motor and will need to be replaced along with the ESC.

 Other options are perhaps possible, see the end of this document.